input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 **Topic rules:**

-* in_reply_to MUST NOT be present on `.new`.
+* *in_reply_to* MUST NOT be present on `.new`.
-* docs or manifest MUST be present (exactly one of them).
+* **docs** or **manifest** MUST be present (exactly one of them).
-* ttl MAY be omitted on `.new`; if present, it is only advisory for manifests.
+* **ttl** MUST only be present with a *manifest* as individual announced *docs* must always be pinned.

 **Processing:**

-Publisher precondition (MUST): Prior to publishing a `.new` with any `cidv1` (inline or via manifest), the publisher MUST ensure each CID is discoverable via the DHT by calling Provide(CID) and then FindProviders(CID) and receiving at least one provider peer ID that is not the publisher’s own.
+1. *Publisher precondition (MUST):* Prior to publishing a `.new` with any `cidv1` (inline or via manifest), the publisher MUST ensure each CID is discoverable via the DHT by calling Provide(CID) and then FindProviders(CID) and receiving at least one provider peer ID that is not the publisher’s own.
 If not satisfied, retry with backoff before publishing.
 When a manifest is used, this applies to the manifest CID itself and to every CID listed within the manifest.

-1. Fetch and pin all CIDs from docs or manifest before insertion.
+2. *Document validation:* Fetch and pin all CIDs from docs or manifest before insertion.
-2. Atomic pinning: if any CID cannot be fetched and pinned within the pinning retry window, release partial pins and defer insertion.
+3. *Atomic pinning:* if any CID cannot be fetched and pinned within the pinning retry window, release partial pins and defer insertion.
-3. Upon successful pin of all CIDs, insert each CID into the local SMT; compute local root.
+4. *Recompute SMT root:* Upon successful pin of all CIDs, insert each CID into the local SMT; compute local root.
-4. If local root ≠ sender root, mark divergence and enter reconciliation backoff (see State Machines), unless parity is achieved during backoff via subsequent `.new`/`.dif`.
+5. *Verify convergence:* If local root ≠ sender root, mark divergence and enter reconciliation backoff (see State Machines), unless parity is achieved during backoff via subsequent `.new`/`.dif` reception.

 ### .syn (topic `<base>.syn`)